 8 “Will a mere mortal rob God?
 Yet you rob me.
 “But you ask, ‘How are we robbing you?’
 “In tithes…” Malachi 3:8

-In this particular verse, God is still us that He owns the tithes and we should not count it as ours.
-Or else, we will be considered as robbing Him.
-This is why it is important to separate first all our tithes before we do any budgeting.
-Because our tithes are owned by God even if they are in our hands.
+In this verse, God still tells us that He owns the tithes, and we should not count them as ours.
+Or else we will be considered as robbing Him.
+This is why it is important to separate all our tithes before we do any budgeting because our tithes are owned by God, even if they are in our hands.

-Tithes and offerings might be different but they also have one thing in common.
-Both Tithes and Offerings help us build our trust and dependence to God that He is our one and only provide –– our Jehovah Jireh.
-With this understanding, we will be able to properly express our giving of our tithes and offerings to God and to the ministry where He put us in.
+Tithes and offerings might differ, but they have one thing in common.
+Both Tithes and Offerings help us build our trust and dependence on God that He is our only provider– Jehovah Jireh.
+With this understanding, we can properly express our giving of our tithes and offerings to God and the ministry where He put us.

 Sermons on Tithes: Preaching Ideas on Giving